 The application form is divided into 11 separate pages covering distinct areas, below is some information on each section which are most likely to generate queries.

 Some of the pages here will copy over a large degree of information from the applicant registration process which you may have completed earlier, however you will still need to review them and complete any programme-specific fields.
-We will mark these below by adding [ square brackets ] around the sub-heading as need be.
+These have been marked below by adding [ square brackets ] around the name of the section.

 This section requires personal details such as contact information, details of any disabilities which may affect your application, whether you are currently in a training post and factors affecting training once in post: whether you wish to train on a less than full-time basis or defer your start date.
 Common question areas include:

-- '...relinquished/released/removed...' - departure from a training post/programme in the relevant specialty would only count here if you had begun a post, and then departed from it at a later date.
+- '...relinquished/released/removed...' - this would only count if you had begun a training post in the same specialty (or CMT/ACCS-AM), and then departed from it at a later date.
 If you declined an offer in a previous round, or accepted one but withdrew before starting the post, you do not need to answer 'yes' to this question.
-If you answer yes to this question, you will be required to submit a form, signed by the region at which you were previously working in a training post/programme, by email to the region managing your application by the closing date for applications; the form is available to download from the document library.
+If you answer yes to this question, you will be required to submit a form, signed by the region at which you were previously working in the training programme, by email to the region managing your application by the closing date for applications; the form is available to download from the document library.

 - Reapplying to the specialty whilst still in the programme - if you are currently working in a specialty trainnig programme you wish to apply to, and looking to continue your training in another region without a break in service, you will be required to submit a form by email to the region managing your application by the closing date for applications; the form is available to download from the document library.

-- 'National Training Number' - this does not include core programmes (CMT, CST, ACCS, etc) - only those specialties which lead to a CCT/CESR CP count as an NTN here.
+- 'National Training Number' - this does not include core programmes (CMT, ACCS, etc) - only those specialties which lead to a CCT/CESR CP count as an NTN.

 - Guaranteed Interview Scheme (GIS) - to be eligible for the GIS you must have a disability or long-term health condition that is expected to last for at least 12 months and which puts you at a significant disadvantage in either obtaining or keeping jobs; you do not have to be registered as a disabled person to apply under this scheme.
 Those eligible for the GIS (and eligible for ST3) will be guaranteed an invitation to interview.
 For specialties using the cascadeable model, those eligible will be guaranteed an invitation to interview at one of their regional preferences.
 Go to the GOV.UK website for more information.

-If you wish to be considered, you will need to answer 'yes' to the question on the form and email evidence of your circumstances to the JRCPTB.
-The JRCPTB will email all candidates answering yes to this question within two days of applications closing and confirm details of when to submit evidence by; there is a form to submit with your evidence which can be downloaded from the document library.
+If you wish to be considered, you will need to answer 'yes' to the question on the form and email evidence of your circumstances to firstname.lastname@example.org.
+Candidates will then need to submit an evidence form with details of the special circumstances.
 Guidance on what evidence you should provide can be found in the Specialty Recruitment Applicant Handbook.

 Decisions will be made ahead of offers for that round.
 Those approved will be given special consideration to be allocated in their required geographical area, but must still score highly enough to be made an offer.
 The handbook gives more detail on how this will work.